lenmorld/FoodAR/LIMITATIONS.md

   -> failing keywords are also recorded to avoid mistakes in subsequent searches
     (although does not persist between sessions since no DB for now)

+[ ] slow performance is mostly due to the 3d text rendering three.js does not provide a "Text Group" object thus, must render each 3d text object independently